Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (Locator Map)

-Bobby N. Setzer State Fish Hatchery, which is adjacent to the Pisgah Center for Wildlife Education, is the state’s largest and best-known trout hatchery.
-The facility consists of 16 indoor rearing tanks, where brook, brown and rainbow trout are kept until they are “fingerlings” (about three inches long), and 54 outdoor raceways, where the fish are grown until they are “catchable” size (at least 10 inches long).
+Bobby N. Setzer State Fish Hatchery, the state’s largest and best-known trout hatchery, is scheduled to be razed and rebuilt in 2026-2027.
+Prior to renovations, the facility consists of 16 indoor rearing tanks, where brook, brown and rainbow trout are kept until they are “fingerlings” (about three inches long), and 54 outdoor raceways, where the fish are grown until they are “catchable” size (at least 10 inches long).
 The education center features a hatchery raceway exhibit that describes the trout production process in detail, in addition to interactive exhibits, trails and interpretive displays that explain Wildlife Resources Commission wildlife management activities.
 The hatchery and education center are open from 8 a.m. to 4:45 p.m.
 Monday through Saturday.
 Click on the photo for more info.

 Table Rock State Fish Hatchery